2025–26 European North Basketball League: Format

 Out of these matches, an overall ranking will be made.
 Out of this ranking, the best 16 will progress to the Round of 16.
 There, one match will determine which team progresses to the quarterfinals.
 The quarterfinals will consist of two matches, a home and an away match, and determine who progresses to the final four.

-On the 17th of October it was announced that the season will only entail 26 teams from 17 countries.
+On 17 October it was announced that the season will only entail 26 teams from 17 countries.
 The 27th team from the 18th country could not proceed to participate in the League.
 A replacement could not be found and therefore the decision was made to progress with only 26 teams.
 This meant that in group 3, some teams meet each other twice to guarantee the 4 home and 4 away games.